storacha/specs/w3-egress-tracking.md

 Note that the consolidation task processes a batch of receipts.
 It is possible that some receipts, but not all, fail to be processed.
 In this case, the task will return an `EgressConsolidateOk` result, but it will contain a list of errors that occurred during the processing of the receipts.
 If all receipts were processed successfully, the `errors` list will be empty.

 This is different from an `EgressConsolidateError`, which signals an issue that prevents the batch from being processed at all.

+Storage Nodes MUST produce receipt batches that are between 10MiB and 1GiB in size.
+Batches that are too small or too large will be rejected at consolidation time with an `EgressConsolidateError` receipt.
+If that's the case, the Storage Node will need to issue a new `space/egress/track` invocation with a new, valid batch of receipts.

 [DID]:https://www.w3.org/TR/did-core/